Frequently Asked Questions

 To effectively track patient progress for mental health requires repetitive assessment and interactive testing over time (multiple data points).
 In this way, statistical information can be gathered and compared using color-coded graphical displays for efficiency as well as through outlier identification.
 Once a baseline is established as a consequence of the initial testing and assessment process, then an ongoing and recurring tracking system for those same parameters can be achieved.
-Because patients favorably respond to the take-home treatment plans for physical and social activities, consistent improvement scores are not unusual.

 How Much Time Will The Program Take?

-Providers have reported that overall time can be reduced because so much information related to a patients' reported status can be gained from the assessment testing process.
-This means that tracking a patient for mental health reasons overlaps with the usual interaction between patient and Provider.
+Providers have reported that overall time can be reduced because so much information related to a patient's reported status can be gained from the assessment testing process.
+This means that tracking a patient for mental health reasons overlaps with the usual interaction between patient and provider.
 Therefore, tracking results can be both informative across all treatment considerations as well as for interactions between treated conditions and mental health.